JeremyReimer/Tiur/README.md

 * Database model in Django that allows admin users to create lists of different projects in categories
 * Admin code that will scrape projects from a custom URL, with authentication
 * Code that will build a left-hand navigation tree with Javascript-enabled dynamic folders (IN PROGRESS)
-* Basic authentication for the site, with optional LDAP authentication (IN PROGRESS)
+* Basic authentication for the site, with optional LDAP authentication

+Here's what's still to come:

+* Full-text dynamic indexed search
+* Automatic versioning support
+* LOTS of testing